AIIX/mycroft-gui/README.md

 ### General Setup Instructions

-The Installation script supports installation on KDE Neon, K/Ubuntu 20.04 & Manjaro Linux
+The interactive Installation script supports installation on KDE Neon, K/Ubuntu 20.04 & Manjaro Linux, It also supports installation and building on other distributions and platforms but system dependencies will be have to installed manually as mentioned in the Installation Script.

 1) Fetch Repository and Run Installation Script